Rosie got in touch with us when the roof blinds she ordered were not fit for purpose, and the business wouldn’t give her a refund.

 An independent report and a video filmed by Rosie showed that the method of opening and closing the blinds successfully involved locating a pole into a handle on the roof-mounted blinds and required firm hands, good eyesight and a considerable amount of physical strength.

 We decided that it would have been clear to the supplier at the time of sale what Rosie and her husband's particular needs were.
 And it was clear that these blinds were not suited to these requirements.

 We told the business to collect the blinds at no cost to Rosie and refund her (by re-working her credit card with 8% yearly simple interest on any credit balance).

 We also said that the business should refund her the £150 she paid for the independent report.
-And because they had given her misinformation about her Section 75 claim, they should pay her an extra £50 for the trouble and upset.
+And because they had given her misinformation about her Section 75 claim, they should pay her an extra £50 for the distress or inconvenience.

 Couple are unhappy their boiler repair is delayed over Christmas

 Consumer’s boiler stops working but insurer disagrees that it’s an emergency